 BAT Centre Restaurant © BAT Centre

-It is best to check what exhibitions and live shows etc. are on before visiting the BAT Centre as things can be rather sporadic.
-Check the official website listed below for details.
+Travellers should check what exhibitions and live shows are on before visiting the BAT Centre, as things can be rather sporadic.

 Address: SAS Inkonkoni Building, 45 Maritime Place, Small Craft Harbour, Victoria Embankment